swkBerlin/rspec_kata/README.md

 	Your reserved seat numbers are:
 	12,13 <-- your program calculates this

-If you run the other script `list`, it will list all the seat numbers that are reserved, eg.
+If you run the other script `list`, it will list the 20 first seats that are reserved, eg.

 	> ./list.rb
 	The following seats are reserved: